AdamPaternostro/Azure-Synapse-REST-API/README.md

 # Azure-Synapse-REST-API
 A REST API for Azure Synapse (SQL DW).
 This will allow you to call a REST interface to perform SELECT, INSERT, UPDATE and DELETE statements against a Synapse database.
 This can also work against a SQL Database with some minor changes to the stored procedure (remove the DISTRIBUTIONs keywords).

+# Assumptions
+- You have a Synapse database
+- You have a VNET
+- You can create an empty Subnet

 # Dotnet Core requirements
 - Install .NET Core 3.1.x